samuelviveiros/hg-utils/README.md

 # hg-utils README

-This is the README for your extension "hg-utils".
-After writing up a brief description, we recommend including the following sections.
+This is a simple VSCode extension.

 ## Features

-Shows the name of the current branch on the status bar.
+It shows the name of the current branch on the status bar.

 ## Requirements